Uniform Civil Code: Points of view

-In October 2015, Supreme Court of India asserted the need of a uniform civil code and said that, "This cannot be accepted, otherwise every religion will say it has a right to decide various issues as a matter of its personal law.
-We don’t agree with this at all.
+In October 2015, the Supreme Court of India asserted the need for a uniform civil code and said: "This cannot be accepted, otherwise every religion will say it has a right to decide various issues as a matter of its personal law.
+We don't agree with this at all.
 It has to be done through a decree of a court".
-On 30 November 2016, British Indian intellectual Tufail Ahmad unveiled a 12-point document draft of it, citing no effort by the government since 1950.
-The Law Commission of India stated on August 31, 2018 that a uniform civil code is "neither necessary nor desirable at this stage" in a 185-page consultation paper, adding that secularism cannot contradict plurality prevalent in the country.
+On 30 November 2016, British Indian intellectual Tufail Ahmad unveiled a 12-point draft proposal, citing no effort by the government since 1950.
+The Law Commission of India stated on 31 August 2018, that a uniform civil code is "neither necessary nor desirable at this stage" in a 185-page consultation paper, adding that secularism cannot contradict the plurality prevalent in the country.
+On 14 June 2023, the 22nd Law Commission of India requested input from religious organizations and the general public regarding the matter of implementing a Uniform Civil Code (UCC).
+According to a notification released by the commission, individuals who are interested and willing can express their opinions within a 30-day time frame.

-Indian society in pre-independence era had many other consideration like socio-coeconomic status, Jati and gotra etc. in case of marriages.
-While the Hindu code bills wiped out all such practices in Hindu, Jains, Sikh, Buddhist, Parsi, Christian communities, some conservative section of these society had been demanding amendments to their Marriage Acts.
+Indian society in pre-independence era had many other considerations like socio-economic status, jati and gotra etc. in case of marriages.
+While the Hindu Code Bills and other Acts wiped out all such practices in Hindu, Jains, Sikh, Buddhist, Parsi and Christian communities, some conservative sections of these communities had been demanding amendments to their Marriage Acts.

 Critics of UCC continue to oppose it as a threat to religious freedom.
-They consider abolition of religious laws to be against secularism and UCC as a means for BJP to target Muslims while look progressive at the same time meanwhile BJP continues to promote UCC as means of achieving religious equality and equal rights for women by fending off religious laws.
+They consider the abolition of religious laws to be against secularism, and the UCC as a means for BJP to target Muslims under the pretense of progressivism.
+However, BJP members state that they promote UCC as a means of achieving religious equality and equal rights for women by fending off unfair religious laws.

+Legal expert and rights groups suggest amending gender discriminatory laws, rather than implementing a uniform civil code.
+An example of such a law is Protection of Women from Domestic Violence Act, 2005 which applies to women of all communities without the need for a uniform civil code.

+On 17 July 2023, Justice Krishna Murari, who recently concluded his tenure in the Supreme Court of India, said that "uniformity in anyway is beneficial", but before the implementation of the Uniform Civil Code, extensive deliberations and consultations, on a large scale, with the general public should take place.

+On 7 February 2024, The Uttarakhand Legislative Assembly passed The Uniform Civil Code of Uttarakhand Act, 2024, making Uttarakhand.
+Chief Minister Pushkar Singh Dhami describes it as a "historic moment" for the country.
+However, the law itself excluded Scheduled tribes and has faced criticism on technical grounds.